 Participants in the Fellowship program receive a scholarship of $30,000.
 Included in this scholarship is payment for 40 calls on mainstage with the SSO as a casual musician, payment for calls performing in education and family concerts, SSO's Regional Tour, chamber concerts, outreach activities and a stipend payment.
 Any additional calls with the SSO on mainstage are paid at the current casual rate.

 ‘‘The experience I got playing in the SSO [as a Fellow] with such world-class colleagues was incredibly inspiring and the opportunity to play so much chamber music throughout the year was an amazing privilege.’’

 Meet the thirteen gifted young musicians chosen from 200 applicants nationwide that have joined the SSO this year as the 2018 Fellows.

 Come and hear the SSO Fellows in concert in central and outer-metropolitan Sydney.

-Audition Applications for 2019 Fellowship are now open.
-Submit your video audition by Monday 16 April 2018.
+Audition Applications for 2019 Fellowship have closed.
+Applications for 2020 Fellowship will open in early March 2019.
 Jump-start your orchestral career and become an SSO Fellow!

 Bridget O'Donnell talks about her year and experiences as an SSO Fellow in this short video.